chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_compiler/README.md

 `The `save` command takes a snapshot of the current set and stores it under the given name (`nocharts` in this example).

-The simplest use of a saved set is with the `restore` command., which does the reverse and restores the current set to its state at the time of the `save`.
+The simplest use of a saved set is with the `restore` command, which does the reverse and restores the current set to its state at the time of the `save`.

 ## Set Operations